GabrielBrotas/Learning-Journey/examples/argocd-kubevela/README.md

 1. [ArgoCD with Kubevela as a plugin - Kubevela dry-run option](./first-approach/README.md)
 2. [Kubevela Controller + ArgoCD Gitops syncer](./second-approach/README.md)

+**Conclusion:**

+1. Vela Dry-run option

+   - Kubevela can be installed different cluster from ArgoCD.
+   - Limited Kubevela features, we just use component and traits definition.
+   - Workflow and policy features don’t supported by this way.
+   - Depend on Kubevela dry run feature.
+   - No needed rbac, ui or any different experience from ARGO.

+2. Kubevela Controller + ArgoCD Gitops syncer

+   - Kubevela must be installed to ArgoCD cluster.
+   - We can use all the features of Kubevela.
+   - No need depends on anything.

 ## Refs:

 - https://kubevela.io/blog/2023/01/06/kubevela-argocd-integration/